subvisual/blog/pages/posts/2016/09-september/72-trying-to-stop-the-madness.md

 retina_cover:
 tags:
   - design
+intro: "Designers are responsible for a load of tasks during a project and most of the times they juggle several projects at the same time.
+I struggled with this at first, but with a note here and there, I was able to get things done with only minor flaws once in awhile."
 ---

 Designers are responsible for a load of tasks during a project and most of the times they juggle several projects at the same time.
 I struggled with this at first, but with a note here and there, I was able to get things done with only minor flaws once in awhile.